shmool/nggirls-hackalearn-aae16/src/pages/index.md

 seo:
   title: 'ngGirls HackaLearn - 5 days of workshops, deploy your app on Azure'
   description: >-
-    ngGirls HackaLearn is a week of online workshops and consultation led by Shmuela Jacobs, free for ngGirls.
-We'll learn how to deploy and connect our Angular apps to backend serverless services on Azure.
-July 25-29
+    ngGirls HackaLearn is a week of online workshops  led by Shmuela Jacobs, free for ngGirls.
+We'll deploy and connect our Angular apps to backend serverless services on Azure.
   extra:
     - name: 'og:type'
       value: website